 The Company paid Clouding IP (i) \$1.4 million in cash, (ii) \$1.0 million in the form of a promissory note issued by the Company that matures on October 31, 2014, (iii) 25,000 shares of its restricted common stock valued at \$281,000 and (iv) fifty percent (50%) of the net recoveries (gross revenues minus certain defined expenses) in excess of \$4.0 million in net revenues that the Company makes with respect to the patents purchased from Clouding IP.
 The Company valued the Common Stock at the fair market value on the date of the Interests Sale Agreement at \$11.24 per share or \$281,000 and the promissory note was paid in full prior to October 31, 2014.
 The revenue share under item (iv) above was booked as an earn out liability on the balance sheet in accordance with the appraisal of the consideration and intangible value.
-The Company booked a payable to the sellers pursuant to the earn out liability in the amount of \$2,148,000 at September 30, 2014, based on license agreements entered into during the quarter.
+The Company has paid \$2,148,000 from the acquisition date to September 30, 2015 to the sellers pursuant to the earn out liability, based on license agreements entered in the third quarter of 2014.
 No further amount is owed until the Company generates additional revenue, if any, from the Clouding patents.